Continental Europe: Great Britain and Ireland

 Great Britain, off the western coast of the continental landmass, is the largest island of Europe by both area and population.
-It is geographically close, with the Strait of Dover being 21 mi at its narrowest.
-In both Great Britain and Ireland (which together consisted of the states of the United Kingdom and the Republic of Ireland), the Continent is generally used to refer to the mainland of Europe.
+It is geographically close, with the Strait of Dover being 34 km at its narrowest.
+In both Great Britain and Ireland (which together consist of the states of the United Kingdom and the Republic of Ireland), the Continent is generally used to refer to the mainland of Europe.
 An amusing British newspaper headline supposedly once read, "Fog in Channel; Continent Cut Off".
 It has also been claimed that this was a regular weather forecast in Britain in the 1930s.
 In addition, the sole word Europe itself is also regularly used to mean anywhere on continental Europe.

 Derivatively, the adjective continental refers to the social practices or fashion of continental Europe, or at least specific parts of it.
 Examples include breakfast, topless sunbathing and, historically, long-range driving (before Britain had motorways) often known as Grand Touring.
 Remaining differences as seen in electrical plugs, the use of left-hand traffic, and for the United Kingdom, the continued use of certain imperial units alongside the metric units (which have long since displaced customary units in continental Europe) have reinforced the idea.

 In 1994, Britain became physically connected to continental Europe for the first time (since becoming an island 8000 years ago) through the opening of the undersea Channel Tunnel.
 The tunnel accommodates passenger traffic between the island and northern France while maintaining border controls on each side.